Swarms of Asian hornets which have already killed six in France could be on their way to Britain, experts have warned.

-Southern parts of England are likely to be among the first hit by the invasive non-native species, who may be able to cross the channel from France, where the hornets first arrived in 2005 and are spreading “rapidly”.
+Southern parts of England are likely to be among the first hit by the invasive non-native species, which may be able to cross the Channel from France.

-The hornets could arrive soon, according to the House of Commons Environmental Audit Committee (ECA) report on invasive, non-native species.
+The hornet arrived in France in 2005 and could reach England soon, according to the House of Commons Environmental Audit Committee (ECA) report on invasive, non-native species.

 The hornets have a toxic sting which can potentially cause anaphylactic shock and kidney failure.
 The “highly aggressive” hornets are a predatory species and pose a significant threat to other native bees, wasps and pollinators.